Jwu44/YourMum/README.md

 # About

 A daily planner powered by Claude-Sonnet 3.5.
-If only there was a personalised planner that was tailored based on your habits, needs and preferences with thet whole planner creation process streamlined...
+If only there was a personalised planner that was tailored based on your lifestyle, body chemistry, habits, needs and preferences with the whole planner creation process streamlined...

 ## Features